scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 ### Day 251

 Soylent for lunch today, augmented with some chicken wings.
-And then I have a guest over so we ate dinner out.
+And then I have a guest over so we ate dinner out.### 252 soylent for lunch sand regular food for donner
 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/